akshaybabloo/php-mysql-notes/README.md

 7. Now let's change the file permission so that the Apache can read it.
 Type in `sudo chmod 644 YourUserName.conf`
 8. restart the Apache server by typing `sudo apachectl restart`

-Lets create a simple html file to test it
+Let's create a simple html file to test it

 1. Type in `nano /Users/YourUserName/Sites/` and type in `hello`.
 2. Save the file by doing <kbd>Control</kbd>+<kbd>X</kbd>, then <kbd>Y</kbd> and then <kbd>Return</kbd>.